proximadata/blog-site-angularjs/README.md

-# table-site-angularjs
+# blog-site-angularjs
-This is the template to create a simple website with data organized as table with handling data using AngularJS.
+This is the template to create a simple website with data organized as a blog.
+You can click on the title of posts and it will be opened as a new page.
+No any server requires.
+Features:
+* Load on demand (depend on the type set up in the App Logic)
+* Read more customizable button
+* Requires only 2 pages: for list of posts, and for a separate post.

 ## Getting Started